 Can a Full Moon be an Eclipse or Supermoon?

 Yes.
 An eclipse at a full moon is called a Lunar Eclipse.
 Eclipses and supermoons increase the intensity of the full moon they happen with.
 (See table below for dates.)

 When a full moon is also a supermoon it looks larger than the average-sized full moon and has greater effects on the ocean’s tides as well as the ‘tides’ of waters/fluids in our bodies, including lymphatic fluids, cerebrospinal fluids (brain & spinal column), blood serum and the cytoplasm of every cell within our being.

 Your Star Sign’s Once-a-Year Full Moon

-Every star sign gets one special Full Moon a year.
-This happens because there are 12 zodiac signs and at least 12 (sometimes 13) full moons every year (one per month).
-Let’s say you’re an Aries, once-a-year there’s a Full Moon in Aries, which has special messages from the soul for Aries.
-Any forecasts you read of your star sign’s annual full moon are likely to have a level of resonance, yet the once-a-year full moons actually have very individual messages for each person, which is why I created ‘Your Annual Full Moon Oracle MP3’.
+Because there are 12 zodiac signs and at least 12 (sometimes 13) full moons every year, each star sign tends to get a full moon each year.
+Let’s say you’re an Aries, once-a-year there’s a Full Moon in Aries, which has messages from the soul for Aries.
+The once-a-year full moons have individual messages, depending on where the full moon is in your birth chart.
 For more information, check out Your Annual Full Moon Oracle MP3.